seepel/seandandchiara/_includes/event_en.md

 If you are not driving: the shuttle leaves the Hotel Antico Podere Propano e Hotel Griselda at 3:00pm and 3:30pm

 **Parking**
-If you are driving, there is a free parking at the foothill of the catsle, lot near the church of Castellar, next to the soccer field.
+If you are driving, there is a free parking at the foothill of the castle, lot near the church of Castellar, next to the soccer field.
+You can then take the shuttle to reach the top of the hill and geto to the castle.